synw/sqldebug/README.md

 Run the plugin: `dart bin/main.dart`

-Discover nodes and select you device:
+Discover nodes and select the device to use:

    ```
    // autodiscover nodes